Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 Using AI as a junior developer often provides a sense of hope and easy access to information, but this convenience comes with its own set of challenges when real (client) problems arise.
-In the spirit of preserving knowledge and fostering honest communication, I felt compelled to share my perspective on this journey.
+In the spirit of preserving knowledge and fostering communication, I felt compelled to share my perspective on this journey.

-This article stems from a moment of reflection during a drive home, where I pondered my apprenticeship and the learning process as a junior developer.
+This article comes from a moment of reflection during a drive home, where I pondered my apprenticeship and the learning process as a junior developer.
 This is aimed to comfort fellow juniors and newcomers and to offer relevant feedback to colleagues.